aflin/rampart/docs/source/rampart-main.rst

 ``signal`` is a Number, the signal to send.
 If ``signal`` is not specified, ``15`` (``SIGTERM``) is used.
 See manual page for kill(1) for a list of signals, which may vary by platform.
-Setting ``signal`` to ``0`` sends no signal, but checks on the existence of the process identified by ``pid``.
+Setting ``signal`` to ``0`` sends no signal, but checks for the existence of the process identified by ``pid``.

 Return Value:
    Boolean.  ``true`` if signal successfully sent.  ``false`` if there was